louisglan/grad-masterclass/Week 4/3-wednesday.md

 3. Complete the pgexercises [Joins and Subqueries exercises](https://pgexercises.com/questions/joins/) 1 & 2
 4. Continue watching up to Using the DISTINCT Statement
 5. Complete next three [Joins and Subqueries exercises](https://pgexercises.com/questions/joins/)
-6. Watch the Recipes Exercise video and attempt the exercise
-7. Watch the Recipes Solution video

 Afternoon (1pm-5pm):
 1. Watch the JSONB and aggregation sections